kylebrowning/waterwheel.swift/README.md

 Configuration
 ================================
-You have three options for getting started, these will depend on how you plan on using DIOS
+You have *three* options for getting started, these will depend on how you plan on using DIOS

 Option #1
+=
 1. Create a file named `dios.plist` and place it in your workspace/project.
 Copy it from dios_example.plist

 2. Edit dios.plist and change the siteUrl and endpoint to be values that pertain to you.